kod2ulz/gostart/api/README.md

 # API Package

-The `api` package provides a highly productive, opinionated toolkit for building robust, consistent, and framework-adaptable JSON APIs in Go with pluggable web framework support.
+The `api` package provides a framework-agnostic, highly productive toolkit for building robust, consistent JSON APIs in Go.
+It implements a clean separation between core application logic and web framework specifics.

 ## Goal

-The primary goal of this package is to drastically reduce boilerplate and enforce a standardized, scalable pattern for API development.
-It handles the repetitive tasks of the request/response lifecycle so developers can focus purely on business logic.
+The primary goal is to provide a standardized, scalable pattern for API development that drastically reduces boilerplate while maintaining complete framework agnosticism.
+Developers can write business logic once and easily switch between web frameworks (Gin, Echo, Fiber, etc.) without changing their core application code.

 ## Core Concepts